vinceskahan/v5wiki/Accumulators.md

 ## Abstract

-This Wiki describes the accumulators, and how they can be customized.

-The accumulators accumulate an irregular stream of LOOP packets, then, when requested, allows regular archive records to be extracted from them.
+This Wiki documents the accumulators.
+Accumulators ingest an irregular stream of LOOP packets, then, when requested, allows regular archive records to be extracted from them.
+Most of the time, they "do the right thing," but there may be occasions where customization is called for.

-Presently, there are three different kinds of accumulators:
+An accumulator is instantiated for each observation type.
+Which type is instantiated is set by option `accumulator` (described later).
+There are three choices

 - Scalars: accumulate scalar quantities, such as temperature;
 - Vectors: accumulate vector quantities, such as wind; and
 - FirstLast: primarily used to accumulate strings.

-An accumulator is instantiated for each observation type.
-Which type is instantiated is set by option `accumulator`, defined below.
+The vast majority of the time, you will be working with scalars and, indeed, this is the default type of accumulator.

-There are three different functions an accumulator performs:
+Whatever their type, all accumulators are expected to perform three different functions:
 - How to add new values of a type (the 'adder');
 - How to merge a type with another accumulator (the 'merger'); and
 - How to extract a type out of its accumulator, and into a record (the 'extractor').

+Again, there are sensible defaults for these three roles, but this can be customized.

 ## Life cycle of an accumulator
 At the start of an archive interval, a new collection of accumulators is created (class